quantnetwork/blockchain-developer-exercises-foundations/CLASS7.md

 Note that faucets can be occasionally empty or can change frequently, if your having trouble with all of the ones listed above for your desired DLT, have a Google and let us know if you find a better one.

-###
+### Creating Transactions

-See that the response has two main objects due to Overledger’s preparation and execution model:

-1. preparationAddressBalanceSearchResponse: This includes the request id and any QNT fee that must be paid for use of this endpoint.
+This example will create transactions on the Bitcoin testnet, Ethereum Ropsten testnet and the XRP ledger test:

+`node examples/transaction-creation/submit-transactions.js password=MY_PASSWORD bitcoinTx=MY_BITCOIN_FUNDING_TX`

+Note that an extra command line parameter is required, a bitcoin transaction that you have received from the bitcoin faucet, including an unspent transaction output that you have not yet used.

+This is required because...

-2. executionAddressBalanceSearchResponse: This includes the requested address balance.
+This script does the following...

-The balance information will be returned in cross-DLT standardised form for the account data model.
-There is no associated status object as balances are read from the state of the latest block.

-For parameter by parameter descriptions see the [openAPI3 doc](https://docs.overledger.io/#operation/autoExecuteSearchAddressBalanceRequest).

-##### Overledger Auto Execute Balance Search API Response
+#### Overledger Execute Transaction API Response

-See that the response has two main objects due to Overledger’s preparation and execution model:

-1. preparationAddressSequenceSearchResponse: This includes the request id and any QNT fee that must be paid for use of this endpoint.
-2. executionAddressSequenceSearchResponse: This includes the requested address sequence.

-The sequence information will be returned in cross-DLT standardised form for the account data model.
-There is no associated status object as balances are read from the state of the latest block.
+The execute transaction response will contain a few main components:

+i.
+Location: Each Overledger DLT data response includes a reference to the location (technology, network) of where this data was taken from.
+This helps with auditing. ii.
+Status: Overledger responses regarding blocks and transactions come with a status.
+Due to some DLTs having probabilistic finality of transactions/blocks and other DLTs having deterministic finality of transaction/blocks, the status object is used to indicate to the developer when the requested data is assumed to be final (therefore status.value = “SUCCESSFUL”) or not (therefore status.value=“PENDING”). iii.
+Transaction = The requested transaction data in standardised and nativeData formats.

-For parameter by parameter descriptions see the [openAPI3 doc](https://docs.overledger.io/#operation/prepareAddressSequenceSearchRequest_1).
+For parameter by parameter descriptions see the [openAPI3 doc](https://docs.overledger.io/#operation/executePreparedRequestTransaction).

 #### Challenges

-##### Searching the XRP Ledger Testnet
+(THE FOLLOWING ARE POSSIBLE IDEAS)

+##### Sending Transactions to Specific Addresses

-Given the example `./examples/state-search/autoexecute-accounts-search.js` file and the location information listed above, can you understand how to change this file to instead run for the XRP Ledger testnets?
+Given the example `./examples/transaction-creation/submit-transactions.js` file, can you understand how to change this file send to specific addresses that you choose from each DLT network?
+How will you choose these addresses?

-##### Searching for a Specific Address
+##### Sending Transactions for a Specific Amount

-Take a look at a third party explorer for the DLT testnets we are using, e.g. [the Ethereum Ropsten Testnet](https://ropsten.etherscan.io/) or [the XRP Ledger Testnet](https://blockexplorer.one/xrp/testnet).

-Choose any account address from these explorers.
-Can you understand how to modify the example script to search for that account's balance and sequence?
+Given the example `./examples/transaction-creation/submit-transactions.js` file, can you understand how to change this file send specific amounts of your choosing?
+Do you have any limitations on the amounts that you choose and how can you modify the code to deal with this issue?

 #### Troubleshooting
 This class was tested in  Ubuntu 20.04.2 LTS Release: 20.04 Codename: focal, with nvm version 0.35.3, and node version 16.3.0.